 Both of these are two-way messengers with an interactive SOS.
 They also work as navigation devices and allow you to send text messages to your contacts, load your coordinates on your social media all without cell phone service.

-- Must pair this with your phone, to get navigation, trip info and maps, which can die due to the battery, or extreme heat or cold.
+Must pair this with your phone, to get navigation, trip info and maps, which can die due to the battery, or extreme heat or cold.
 You can set rudimentary way points on this device without your phone.

 Take my paycheck because yes these are expensive